Particulars:

 Piura is host to a stunning mestizo culture (the oldest in South America 1532, Piura is the first Spanish city in south America) most famous for gastronomical dishes like Seco de Chavelo (the local dish), Algarrobina drinks, many types of Cebiche and Natilla Sweets.

-Popular crafts are the Chulucana Pottery and Catacaos is famous for its "Hats" and "Silversmith" arts.
-The Tondero and cumanana is the traditional music of mestizo Piura and northern parts Lambayeque.
+Popular crafts in Piura include its famous Chulucana Pottery and amazing hats, colorful textiles, and "Silversmith" arts, among many others.
+The Tondero and cumanana is the traditional music of mestizo Piura and northern parts of Lambayeque.

 There are also several famous Peruvian valse that came from these regions (northern Peruvians have their style).
 "Chicha music", now called Tecnocumbia (originally a Peruvian styled cumbia), is also quite popular all over, as well as Salsa among youngsters.